rigofunc/NPOI.Extension/README.md

 The extensions for the NPOI, which provides IEnumerable&lt;T&gt; have save to and load from excel functionalities.

 # IMPORTAMT
-The future features will be support by [FluentExcel](https://github.com/Arch/FluentExcel), and will only support `Fluent API`.
+1. The future features will be support by [FluentExcel](https://github.com/Arch/FluentExcel), and will only support `Fluent API`.
+2. All the issues found in this repo will be and only be fixed by [FluentExcel](https://github.com/Arch/FluentExcel), so, please update your code to use `FluentExcel`.

 # Features
 - [x] Decouple the configuration from the POCO model by using `fluent api`.